 I would think to myself I work hard and I should be able to have what they have!!!" and thinking this I became a compulsive shopper.
 I maxed out most of my credit cards and I couldnt stop!!!
 I knew I needed help Well I got this book: TO BUY OR NOT TO BUY and It has changed my life completely.
 I now dont compare myself to others and I am happy with what I have.
 If I dont have the money for it I dont buy it.

 Every week I go through my bills and bank account I get paid weekly so I already know how much money is going to what bills each week and how much money I have left for food, gas, etc Dont get stressed.
 Love your self, and remember God loves you!

 Try shopping at Goodwiil, Salvation Army, Thrift Stores and Garage Sales.
-You will be surprised at the quality of clothes, bedding, utensils, household goods, etc. you will find there.
-Probably that is where your friends are purchasing their clothes.
+You will be surprised at the quality of clothes, bedding, utensils, household goods, etc.

 I use dish washing detergent in my washer.
 Just a couple of squirts around the clothes, because it is not as harsh as the other detergents.
 I used to always hand wash a lot of different fabrics in it, and I just decided to start using it instead of washing detergent.
 It works really well.
 I just use the cheap ones for the wash (99 cents) and then I use Palmolive for the dishes.
 It also saves a lot of money.
 Some people dilute the detergent down that they use in the dishes.

 I keep real food around the house instead of empty junk snacks.
 I keep oatmeal, powdered potatoes, eggs for poaching in the microwave.
 The healthier you eat, the better off you are.
 Junk snacks cost money and they are no good for you and they make you crave the wrong kinds of food.